 The City of San Mateo is a fully urbanized municipality serviced by Pacific Gas and Electric (PG&E), Cal Water, Estero Municipal Improvement District (EMID), and its own wastewater treatment plant for sewage.
-All sites on the inventory have access to electric, natural gas, water, sewage, public streets (21), and other infrastructure needs for housing redevelopment.
+All sites on the inventory have access to electric, natural gas, water, sewage, public streets, and other infrastructure needs for housing redevelopment.
 To start service at any site would not prove infeasible for installation and standard connections to the existing systems and does not present a constraint.

-Air quality and noise has been acknowledged as potential environmental constraints on fifty-five (55) identified sites due to proximity to highways and railways.
+Air quality and noise are identified as potential environmental constraints on 55 sites due to proximity to highways and railways.
 However, air quality may be addressed through incorporation of mechanical filtration systems that can adequately filter air particulates for housing projects.
 Noise impacts can also be mitigated through enhanced construction materials such as double or triple paned windows and sound attenuating insulation.
-During project review, individual projects near highways and railways are evaluated with project specific technical analysis to analyze these constraints and provide appropriate mitigation measures.
+During project review, individual projects near highways and railways are evaluated with project-specific technical studies that analyze these constraints and provide appropriate mitigation measures.

-Twenty-one (21) sites in the inventory have been identified to lie within the flood zone or adjacent to creeks.
-The City requires that new housing development within the 100-year flood plain raise the lowest living level above base flood elevation to avoid the risks of flash flooding.
-Sites that contain creeks require construction to be restricted behind creek setbacks, which prohibit development within 30 feet of the center line of any creek or 20 feet of the top of a bank.
-The sites identified that are adjacent to creeks have existing structures outside these setbacks that can be repurposed or redeveloped within similar building footprints.
+21 sites in the inventory have been identified to lie within the flood zone or adjacent to creeks.
+The City requires that new housing development within the 100-year flood plain raise the lowest living level above base flood elevation to avoid the risks of flooding.
+Sites located near or on creeks are subject to additional creek setbacks, which prohibit development within 30 feet of the center line of any creek or 20 feet of the top of a bank.
+The identified sites have existing structures located outside these creek setbacks that can be repurposed or redeveloped for housing.
 Neither constraint would limit the ability of the sites to produce new housing.

-In the previous Housing Element Cycle, the City approved several housing projects that included lot consolidation including: The Lark, Grand Blvd Townhomes, Hacienda Mateo, 737 2nd Ave, Block 21, Concar Passage, Hillsdale Terraces, Santa Inez Condos, and Kiku Crossing.
-The City has displayed a track record of approving projects that include lot consolidation.
+In the previous Housing Element 5th Cycle, the City approved several housing projects that included lot consolidation: The Lark, Grand Blvd Townhomes, Hacienda Mateo, 737 2nd Ave, Block 21, Concar Passage, Hillsdale Terraces, 4 W. Santa Inez Condos, and Kiku Crossing.
+The City has a consistent track record of approving projects that include lot consolidation.
 Additionally, the City's zoning code encourages lot consolidation through higher allowable densities for larger lots.
-Lot consolidation is expected to continue for new housing projects throughout the next Housing Element Cycle, and this is further supported by current proposals that are under review (Block 20, Bespoke, and Nazareth Vista).
+Lot consolidation is expected to continue for new housing projects throughout the next Housing Element Cycle, and this is further supported by current pipeline projects that are under review (e.g. Block 20 and Bespoke) and recently approved projects (e.g., Nazareth Vista).